guswns3396/WSDM/README.md

 `conda create -p path/to/myEnv python=3.6`

+> Note: Once you are done using the pipeline, you can deactivate it using the command: `conda deactivate`

 ### 2.3 Clone Repository

 You can download the pipeline through Github by using the following command: